philix07/bank-microservices/README.md

   Alloy)
 - Understanding how to monitor microservice metrics and sending alerts (Grafana, Micrometer & Prometheus)
 - Understanding how to implement Distributed Tracing (Grafana, OpenTelemetry & Tempo)
+- Understanding how to implement Authentication and Authorization (Open ID Connect & OAuth2)
 - Building and structuring services in a microservices architecture

 This repository is public so that others can also reference or learn from it, but please remember: